rodolakis/29id-slack/README.rst

 	PV 2bmb:TomoScan:RotationStart" is not connected

-also the slack2bm console logger will report the same:
+also the slackaps console logger will report the same:

 .. image:: docs/source/img/logs.png
     :width: 50%